XelaNull/7DTD-WhiteRiver_ToC/README.md

 - morggin :: For the name and lore behind BlackBart, for the Bambi Terminator Crossbow, and for the idea of an Elite level set of quests
 - RichardPaul :: For the poem used in the Black Bart quest line.
 - Aeyvi-Daro :: For quest text and testing assistance on all quests.
+- mr.devolver :: Big thanks for the help fixing the GoTo Trader, improving the quest integration with the trader, and helping seek out a path to add the quests to the Trader dialog!